Dessewffy/Robotframework/README.md

 # test
-Tests

 There are my public tests.
-I used some framework E. g.
-Robot-Framework with applitools and browserstack and cypress with JS.
+I used Robot-Framework with applitools and browserstack for utility tests.